LUKEDUDE97/LUKEDUDE97.github.io/_posts/2023-12-29-a-note-for-setting-this-static-documentary-site-and-customized-style.md

 - Bundle
 - Github
 pin: true
-post_description: This is a short note to record the detailed guidance on how to set and upgrade this site.
+post_description: This is a short note to record the detailed guidance on how to set, upgrade and customize this site.
 ---
 ## Prerequisites

 Follow the instructions in the [Jekyll Docs](https://jekyllrb.com/docs/installation/) to complete the installation of the basic environment.
 [Git](https://git-scm.com/) also needs to be installed.